LT-Intro-To-AI-SY2425/a5-sudoku-solver-lucaspucas1234545/a5_writeup.md

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

-The sudoky solver might be able to be adapted to problems like
+The sudoku solver might be able to be adapted so that it could play chess, checkers, go, and others.
+It would take some tweaking to incorporate strategy elements and the added complexity (maybe make some use of the tic tac toe ideas).
+We might be able to use what we learned in solving real world problem solving by taking advantage of the FILO or the FIFO to find the best solution.